stevenhowley/aqi-forecasting-pipeline/README.md

-\- Add lag features and ML regression models
+\- Add lag-based and rolling-window features

-\- Train tree-based or time-series models (RF, XGBoost, Prophet, ARIMA)
+\- Train regression, random forest, gradient boosting, or time-series models

-\- Serve forecasts via a FastAPI endpoint
+\- Add FastAPI endpoint to serve forecasts

-\- Build a dashboard to visualize predictions + trends
+\- Build a dashboard for observations + forecasts

 \- Containerize with Docker

 \- Multi-day forecasting

 \- Deploy to cloud platforms